 The penalty in lost savings can amount to hundreds of thousands of dollars.
 For example, repaying a $23,000 Perkins loan requires 10 years of monthly payments of $243.95 ($29,274 in total).
 If the same amount were invested in a tax-sheltered, marketed-index fund earning 6% annually, the student would have a balance of $40,178 in 10 years and more than $172,000 in 35 years (with no contributions during the last 25 years).

 If you have an outstanding student loan balance, be aware of your repayment obligations and options, and take advantage of any opportunity to reduce or eliminate the debt.
+You can also consider refinancing your student loans with a company like Lendkey.
+This could help you drastically cut down on the interest you pay over the life of your loan.

 President Trump recently suggested that student borrowers “pay 12.5% of their discretionary income inside a 15-year payment window before being eligible for loan forgiveness,” according to US News.
 For that reason, Millennials should be sure that their Congressional representatives understand their needs.